INVISIBLE Cosmetics Packaging Design

 Board for freelance & contract work

-Currently I have been spending hours on prototype cosmetics line entitled Invisible packaging design.
-Here are the fragrant hair mask & fragrant hair spray packages.
-Later whole project will be uploaded on Behance, but before that some work must be done.
+Another shot from the project that I am currently working on.
+It is prototype cosmetics line entitled Invisible packaging design.
+Here are the fragrant shower oil & fragrant nail laquer packages.
+Stay tuned!